 MAP Doesn’t Prevent Flexibility

 Finally, MAP remains a viable pricing strategy because it doesn’t get in the way of sellers.
-MAP still leaves plenty of room for flexibility.
+It still leaves plenty of room for flexibility.
 Sellers can offer their own discounts and promotions to attract buyers.
-MAP is an agreement to advertise a minimum price, not to sell at that price.
+It’s an agreement to advertise a minimum price, not to sell at that price.
 In a hyper-competitive retail environment, it’s nice to have a little bit of flexibility to ensure the best price is on the table.

 However, it does speak to the staying power of MAP.
 Minimum advertised prices do all of this.
-They ensure that prices are competitive across resellers, that they protect margins, and that they benefit shoppers.
+They ensure that low and high prices are competitive across resellers, that these prices protect margins, and that they benefit shoppers.

-If the future of retail doesn’t include MAP, it’s a safe bet that what comes next will hold many of the same values as minimum advertised prices.
+If the future of retail doesn’t include minimum advertised prices, it’s a safe bet that whatever pricing strategy comes next will hold many of the same values as MAP.